 Step 2: Auto-Generate Subtitles in Kapwing

 With your YouTube link copied, head over to Kapwing.com and click “Start Editing” to enter the Kapwing Studio.
-Here, paste the link you copied into the URL field and give Kapwing some time to upload your video to the Studio – for shorter videos, this may only take a few seconds.
+Here, paste the link you copied into the URL field and give Kapwing some time to upload your video to the Studio.
+For shorter videos, this should only take a few seconds.

 Step 3: Export and Download Your Translated Video